 I'm hoping to encourage you to go out there and give DIY a try.
 It really is worth the effort.

 Some of what you see was a total surprise to me.
 I had no idea the three little Lambs Ear plants would grow like crazy.
 I bought it because it was on sale and the leaves were soft...wait for it...soft as "lambs ears."

-They went from this last year:
+They went from this the first year:

 *Side note: The house across from where I work has a beautiful front yard complete with all the trimmings.
 It is a sight to behold and obviously done by a professional.
 The funny thing is...they have about 25 small Lambs Ear plants off to the side.
 25!
 If they had just planted about 8 of them, they would have more than enough to cover the entire area and saved a ton of money!
 Experience through DIY really is the best teacher.

 It wasn't my talent or special anything that got the job done.

 - I picked up a shovel and put it to use.